 1 - 10 ounce bag Wilton Coconut Candy Melts*

 2 ⅔ cup powdered sugar

-remaining coconut milk from 14 ounce can used for cake mix (a little more than ⅓ cup)
+The remaining coconut milk from 14 ounces can used for cake mix (a little more than ⅓ cup)

 ½ cup (1 stick) butter, softened *Wilton's Coconut Candy Melts are a limited edition and are only available for a short time, which is so sad.
 I've stocked up on them and will be making more treats using them soon.
 So, if you want to try this unbelievably amazing frosting, you need to do it this summer, before the Coconut Candy melts are all gone.
 I found them at Michael's, but they also an be purchased from Wilton.com.
 If you can't find them, just use white candy melts and add ¼ - ½ teaspoon coconut extract to intensify the flavor, if you like.
 You can even stir in some sweetened coconut.